 Most importantly, we launched a brand new website dedicated to the Que Pasa Festival including channels for the food, entertainment, artisans & vendors, about, sponsors, and how to “get involved.”
 This served as our content “hub,” that we could share wherever and whenever we needed to.
 We also added a dedicated Directions page about how to get to the event with all of the road closures that we shared across social media during the final days leading up to the event.

-THE SOLUTION: VIDEO and RSVP’s
+MARKETING SOLUTIONS: VIDEO and RSVP’s

 OK, so we now clearly understood our objectives, challenges, target audience and influencers.
 How could we weave this information into a solid online marketing plan to cut through all of the noise and entice Richmonders to attend the Que Pasa Festival downtown (driving around all of the bike race detours)?